CISSP-Study-Resources

 • CASB solution often combines DLP, a web application firewall with some type of authentication and authorization, and a network firewall in a single solution; A CASB solution is helpful for protecting data in use (and data in transit)

-• Pseudonymization: refers to the process of using pseudonyms to represent other data
+• Pseudonymization: refers to the process of using pseudonyms to represent other data; process of replacing data elements with pseudonyms or aliases

 • A pseudonym is an alias, and pseudonymization can prevent data from directly identifying an entity (i.e. person)